 Audi Sport Team Saintéloc

-French team Saintéloc Racing joined the Audi roster in 2017 and did so in style: Where others faltered, Saintéloc kept its calm and emerged in the lead on Sunday.
+French team Saintéloc Racing joined the Audi roster in 2017 and did so in style: Where others faltered, Saintéloc kept its calm and emerged in the lead of the Spa 24 Hours on Sunday morning to take the win.
 Audi specialists Christopher Haase and Winkelhock have been a fixture in Saintéloc’s Blancpain GT line-up ever since, while then-free agent Jules Gounon went on to become a Bentley works driver.

 Haase and Winkelhock are year joined by newly crowned Nürburgring 24 Hours champion Fred Vervisch in the #25 Audi R8 LMS GT3, with the #26 sister car piloted by Saintéloc regulars Pierre-Yves Paqu, Simon Gachet and Steven Palette team up with Michael Blanchemain.